 The reference geographic coordinate system that was used for the IFLS5 is the WGS84.
 The devices used were Garmin Etrex 10 (handheld) and GPS Glonas Ublox 7 (dongle).
 This likely is the same reference geographic coordinate system used for earlier IFLSes.

 In all waves of IFLS public release data, BPS province, kabupaten, and kecamatan geographic codes are provided for locations collected (e.g., current residences, migration histories).
-Because BPS geographic codes change over time, a cross-walk has been provided for these three levels of geographic codes that cover codes across 1998, 1999, 2000, 2007 and 2014 (note this excludes 1993 codes).
+Because BPS geographic codes change over time, a cross-walk has been provided under IFLS5 documentation as Volume 14 for these three levels of geographic codes that cover codes across 1998, 1999, 2000, 2007 and 2014 (note this excludes 1993 codes).

 The HTRACK file for IFLS2 has the IFLS1 1993 location in 1998 BPS codes to match those use in IFLS2.
 The province codes did not change so the SC01_93 codes use the same codes as those in the 1998 BPS codes.
 The SC02_93r and SC03_93r variables have the 1998 BPS codes for the kabupaten and kecamtan of the 1993 IFLS1 location.
 So for residences in 1993 you have a crosswalk through time using the IFLS2 HTRACK data.

 We do not have a formal 1993 to 1998 BPS crosswalk.
 The crosswalk data recently made available was prepared during IFLS3 for cross-walking to IFLS2’s location codes and carried on from that point which is why it starts with the 1998 BPS codes.